CoolGuy158-Git/MusicPlayer/README.md

 Fast Forward and Rewind controls

 Progress Bar to show the current position of the song

+Volume Slider to set the volume to the desired frequency

 Simple and modern CustomTkinter GUI